FAIRmat-NFDI/pynxtools/paper/paper.md

 pynxtools contains an integrated Search Application for NeXus data within `NOMAD`, powered by `Elasticsearch` [@elasticsearch:2025].
 This provides a search dashboard whereby users can efficiently filter uploaded data based on parameters like experiment type, upload timestamp, and domain- and technique-specific quantities.
 The entire pynxtools workflow (conversion, parsing, and normalization) is exemplified in a representative `NOMAD` Example Upload that is shipped with the package.
 This example helps new users understand the workflow and serves as a template to adapt the plugin to new NeXus applications.

 # Funding
-The work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 460197019 (FAIRmat).
+The work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - project 460197019 (FAIRmat).

 # Acknowledgements